 This course focuses on healthcare needs of families and communities.
 Epidemiological principles are emphasized.
 Students identify need(s) for change and design nursing strategies to meet these needs.
-Students participate with other health care providers in delivering family/community health care and service as advocates for healthcare consumers.
+Students participate with other health care providers in delivering family/community health care and services as advocates for healthcare consumers.
 The clinical practicum will provide students with the opportunity to provide nursing care in community health settings.
-Prerequisites: Minimum grade of C in NURS 360, 380, 390 and 404.
+Prerequisites: Minimum grade of C in NURS 360: Nursing Care of Adults I, NURS 380: Mental Health and Illness, NURS 390: Maternal Child Nursing Care, and NURS 404: Nursing Research.